orbisius/orbisius-child-theme-creator/readme.txt

 = 1.4.2 =
 * Corrected links to the cloud library api.
+* Reduced the Promo messages in the Editor.

 = 1.4.1 =
 * The previous version got released prematurely.
 So sorry!